dustinpfister/blog_posts/_posts/js-getting-started.md

 ## 1 - What to know

 I will not be covering everything there is to know of course, learning javaScript as with any programing language takes a whole lot of time and patience, as well as dedication.
+There is just way to much to cover when it comes to the idea of trying to wrap up everything into a single blog post.
 Still to get started with javaScript all that is needed is a computer with a fairly up to date web browser because in this post I will be writing about very simple examples that can be entered into [javaScript console of chrome](https://developers.google.com/web/tools/chrome-devtools/console/).
+However in this post I will also be going over a few source code examples that make use of nodejs also when it comes to doing things with javaScript outside of a web browser.
+There are many ways of getting started with javaScript, and I am thinking that I will try to cover all the various options when it comes to getting started with javaScript.

 ### 1.1 - Be sure to be using an up to date web browser if getting started with client side javaScript